mnzaki/ng-fx/README.md

 ### A simple way to add beautiful animations to your angular apps.
 Animations based off [animate.css](http://daneden.github.io/animate.css/).
 All animations are built in JavaScript.

 #### ng-Fx does not rely on CSS for animations.
 This allows it to be dynamic and able to adjust on the fly.
-The only predefined CSS classes are the animations and the easings. ng-Animate allows ng-Fx to create JavaScript based animations, so the classes do not correspond to a style in a CSS file.
+The only predefined CSS classes are the animations and the easings. ngAnimate allows ngFx to create JavaScript based animations, so the classes do not correspond to a style in a CSS file.

 ## Interactive Demo
 Preview the goodness at [hendrixer.github.io](https://hendrixer.github.io/).